nixys/nxs-backup/README.md

 Following features are already in backlog for our development team and will be released soon:

 * Encrypting of backups
-* Restore from backup using nxs-backup
+* Restore backups by nxs-backup
 * API for remote management and metrics monitoring
 * Web interface for management
 * Proprietary startup scheduler